tksh164/azure-demo-scripts-templates/arm-templates/Demo-RolePlaying-PoC/README.md

 ### Non-deployments

 - The guest OS configurations.
+- The internal load balancer is not configured.
+- The application gateway is not configured.
 - The Recovery Services vault is not configured.
-- The Loa Analytics workspace is not configured.
+- The Log Analytics workspace is not configured.

 ## Notes